 - Work at the junction of Longbridge Lane with Turves Green and Coombes Lane (CA 02712 S1 034) started on 30 May 2017 and is now completed.

-- Work at the Bristol Road South / Lickey Road roundabout and West Link Road new junction (CA 02712 S1 021) started on 3 July 2017 and is due to last for about 52 weeks.
+- Work at the Bristol Road South / Lickey Road roundabout and West Link Road new junction (CA 02712 S1 021) started on 3 July 2017 and is expected to be completed by November 2018.

-- Work for the Longbridge Lane cycle improvement measures (CA 02712 S1 033) started on 9 August 2017 and is due to last for about 10 weeks.
+- Work for the Longbridge Lane cycle improvement measures (CA 02712 S1 033) started on 9 August 2017 and is expected to be completed by November 2018.

-- Work at the junction of Longbridge Lane with Cofton Road and Groveley Lane (CA 02712 S1 034) is due to start 16 October 2017 is due to last for about 52 weeks.
+- Work at the junction of Longbridge Lane with Cofton Road and Groveley Lane (CA 02712 S1 034) started on 16 October 2017 and is expected to be completed by November 2018.

 - Work at the junction of Bristol Road South and Tessall Lane (CA 02712 S3 052) started on 30 October 2017 and is now completed.